-Our results of operations have fluctuated from period to period and may continue to fluctuate in the future, based upon the progress of our commercial launch of DSUVIA, our research and development efforts, variations in the level of expenditures related to commercial launch and development efforts during any given period, and the uncertainty as to the extent and magnitude of the impact from the COVID-19 pandemic.
+Our results of operations have fluctuated from period to period and may continue to fluctuate in the future, based upon the progress of our commercial launch of DSUVIA, our research and development efforts, variations in the level of expenditures related to commercial launch, development efforts and debt service obligations during any given period, and the uncertainty as to the extent and magnitude of the impact from the COVID-19 pandemic.
 Results of operations for any period may be unrelated to results of operations for any other period.
 In addition, historical results should not be viewed as indicative of future operating results.
-In particular, to the extent our commercial and medical affairs personnel continue to be restricted from accessing hospitals and ambulatory surgical centers due to COVID-19, and to the extent government authorities and healthcare providers are continuing to limit elective surgeries, we expect our sales volume to be adversely affected.
+In particular, to the extent our commercial and medical affairs personnel continue to be subject to varying levels of restriction on accessing hospitals and ambulatory surgical centers due to COVID-19, and to the extent government authorities and healthcare providers are continuing to limit elective surgeries, we expect our sales volume to be adversely affected.

-Three and Six Months Ended June 30, 2020 and 2019
+Three Months Ended March 31, 2021 and 2020